 1. Master User

-The master user is the person who set up the account and would be the owner of the account.
+The master user is the person who set up the account and is the account owner.
 There can only be one master user, and they have complete access to all areas of the account.
 The master user can perform all file transfer-related activities – from uploading & deleting to making global account changes as well as update other users’ permissions.
 Master users are usually responsible for managing the account settings like upgrading the plan if needed.
 Some of these duties may be tasked to an admin user

 The role of an admin user comes with responsibility.
 An admin user has all the same rights as the master user, including add and delete rights on all folders in the account.
 Like the master, admin users have access to the client area, which is where administrative activities such as billing and change of address can be updated.